A friendly guide for curious explorers

 Judaism Β· Christianity Β· Islam

 Three faiths that all look back to one ancestor, Abraham, and worship a single God.
-Born in the Middle East, they spread to every continent and now count over half the world.
+Born in the Middle East, they spread to every continent and together are followed by more than half the world.

 The Dharmic family